Darknet market: Commentary

 In December 2014, an exhibition by Carmen Weisskopf and Domagoj Smoljo entitled "The Darknet: From Memes to Onionland" explored Darknet culture.
 This featured a bot called the "Random Darknet Shopper" which spent $100 in BTC per week on products listed on Agora.
 Their aim was to explore the ethical and philosophical implications of these markets, which, despite high-profile internationally co-ordinated raids, persist and flourish.

 James Martin's 2014 book Drugs on the Dark Net: How Cryptomarkets are Transforming the Global Trade in Illicit Drugs discusses some vendors who are even branding their opium or cocaine as "fair trade", "organic" or sourced from conflict-free zones.
-In June 2015 journalist Jamie Bartlett gave a TED talk about the state of the darknet market ecosystem as it stands today.
+In June 2015 journalist Jamie Bartlett gave a TED talk about the state of the darknet market ecosystem as it stood at the time.

 According to 2014 studies by Martin Aldridge & Décary-Hétu and a January 2015 report from the Global Drug Policy Observatory, many harm reduction trends have been spotted.
 These include the reduced risks associated with street dealing such as being offered hard drugs.
 The vendor feedback system provides accountability for risks of mixing and side effects and protection against scammers.
 Online forum communities provide information about safe drug use in an environment where users can anonymously ask questions.
 Some users report the online element having a moderating effect on their consumption due to the increased lead time ordering from the sites compared to street dealing.